Buttery Pecan Snowball Cookies

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.

-• Vanilla and Almond Extracts — The extract helps add flavor to the cookies.
-I used a combination of vanilla and almond extracts, but you can use one or the other, if you prefer.
+• Vanilla and Almond Extracts — I like to use a combination of vanilla and almond extracts, but you can skip the almond extract if you don’t care for it.

-• Salt — All baked goods need a little salt to balance the flavors.
+• Salt — A little salt to balance the flavors.

 Equipment You’ll Need